neon-bindings/rfcs/text/0000-try-catch.md

 I tried these approaches before and they were just awkward and less readable.
 Note also the more awkward naming and awkward closure arguments.

+We also tried removing the context argument from the callback, since the API simply passes `self` down to the callback, but Rust's type rules for `&mut` references prevent the inner callback from referencing the context since calling `cx.try_catch()` effectively locks `cx`.

+We considered making the type of `try_catch` generic in the return type as well, but this would require doing a downcast, and the goal of `try_catch` is to be infallible so that the `Result` return type only represents a caught JS exception.

 Alternative naming:
 - `cx.r#try()`: feels more correct but the lexical syntax is super unfortunate.
 - `cx.catch()`: prettier than `try_catch` but not very accurate naming.